Settai (film): Plot

 Nagaraj gets the package from his doctor's office, wherein Guna finds his thirty diamonds hidden inside.
 Upon recovering his booty, he orders his henchmen to kill the three roommates.
 One of them is about to shoot J.K., when another kicks the stool on which Cheenu was standing to hang him.
-Luckily for the roommates, the ceiling of the apartment caves in, since it can't take Cheenu's weight.
+Luckily for the roommates, the ceiling of the apartment caves in, since it cannot take Cheenu's weight.
 The cave-in injures and knocks-out Guna and his men.
 J.K., Cheenu and Nagaraj escape along with the diamonds and spend the night at Shakthi's place.
 The next day they sell the diamonds to a local jeweler.

 As the roommates prepare to get out of town with the money, they get a call from Guna, who has kidnapped Madhumita.
-He threatens to kill her, if they don't return the diamonds.
+He threatens to kill her, if they do not return the diamonds.
 The trio, try to buy back the diamonds from the jewelry store, who demands a double payment for the sale amount.

 Without the money, J.K. comes up with a plan.
 Nagaraj, Cheenu, J.K. and Shakthi disguise themselves as burglars and go back to the jewelry store.
 They con the owner, gag him and forcefully take back their diamonds and return his money.
 They make their get-away in J.K.'s car with the police on their tail and make their way to the hotel where Guna is holding Madhumita.
 As they are about to make the exchange with Guna, the police arrive at the hotel room.
 There is a shoot-out between the police and Guna's gang.

 Nagaraj, Cheenu, J.K, Madhumitha and Richard who have hit the floor during the gunfight, are left as the only sole survivors.
 Shakthi is upset to learn about J.K.'s engagement and walks away from him.
 J.K. breaks off his engagement to Madhumitha.
 Later, it is revealed that Nagaraj did not return the cash to the jewelry store owner, and had kept the money for himself.
 The film ends when Shakthi comes to the roommates' apartment to return J.K.'s car's hubcap lost while escaping from Rajeev.
 J.K. jumps into her car through the open window and kisses her passionately.